Partial shipping

 • Certain items are backordered or unavailable

-• Products are shipped from different locations
+• Products are shipped from different fulfillment locations or carriers

 • The customer needs available items urgently